mycoboco/wcwidth.js/README.md

 snippet shows how to use `wcwidth.js`:

     var wcwidth = require('wcwidth')({
         nul:         0,
-        control: -1
+        control:     -1,
+        monkeypatch: true
     });    // equivalent to var wcwidth = require('wcwidth')();

     console.log("한글".wcwidth);    // prints 4
     console.log("\0".wcwidth);      // prints 0
     console.log("\t".wcwidth);      // prints -1

-The argument `{ nul: 0, control: -1 }` (which are the default values, in fact) tells `wcwidth.js` to return 0 for the NUL character and -1 for non-printable control characters.
+The argument `{ nul: 0, control: -1, monkeypatch: true }` (which are the
+default values, in fact) tells `wcwidth.js` to return 0 for the NUL character and -1 for non-printable control characters.
 Setting a negative value to `nul` or `control` makes the `wcwidth` property set to -1 for any string that contains NUL or control characters respectively.
 If you plan to replace each control character with, say, `???` when printing, you can 'require' `wcwidth.js` as follows:

     var wcwidth = require('wcwidth')({
         control: 3